davidwrede/chef-web-docs-1/includes_dsl_custom_resource/includes_dsl_custom_resource_method_new_resource.rst

    -------------
    wrong number of arguments (0 for 1)

-To prevent this behavior, use ``new_resource.`` to tell the |chef client| to process the properties from the core resource instead of the properties in the custom resource.
+To prevent this behavior, use ``new_resource.`` to tell the chef-client to process the properties from the core resource instead of the properties in the custom resource.
 For example:

 .. code-block:: ruby